Group-5-Final-Project/Final-Project/README.md

 #### What are the sentiments towards vaccines?

-Generally, we found the sentiment to be strongly positive and neutral, as demonstrated in the pie chart below.
+Generally, we found positive to be the dominant polarity, followed closely by neutral, as demonstrated in the pie chart below.
 This initially came as a surprise, as the subject appears to be more polarizing, especially as anti-vaccine [movements](https://theprint.in/world/journalists-in-europe-are-getting-attacked-for-covering-anti-lockdown-anti-vaccine-protests/797005/) appear to be [popping up](https://www.nationalobserver.com/2022/01/12/analysis/experts-warn-violence-alarming-demonstration-ushers-new-era-anti-vaccine-fervour) across [several countries](https://www.aljazeera.com/news/2022/1/9/more-than-100000-rally-in-france-against-covid-vaccine-rules).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/89050277/153070538-f971e27d-016b-4de7-96d2-1db479288752.png"/>